-There are two types of multicast trees: sender-based trees and core-based trees.
-For a delayconstrained sender-based tree, the delay from the sender to any other node in the tree has to be bounded by a delay requirement D. A delay-constrained core-based tree can be modeled as two subtrees.
+There are two types of multicast trees: sender-based trees and CBTs.
+For a delay-constrained sender-based tree, the delay from the sender to any other node in the tree has to be bounded by a delay requirement D. A delay-constrained CBT can be modeled as two subtrees.
 One is from the core to all receivers, and the other is from all senders to the core.
 Given a delay requirement D, if both subtrees are bounded by D/2, then the delay requirement is met.
 Constructing the first subtree is the same problem as constructing a sender-based tree, while constructing the second subtree is a reverse problem.
 To simplify the presentation, we will use sender-based trees to illustrate the protocol in the rest of the paper.

-We assume that any new member is able to map a multicast group address to the root node of the tree on demand possibly by a query/response Session Directory [29].
+We assume that any new member is able to map a multicast group address to the root node of the tree on demand possibly by a query/response Session Directory [18].